-The Practice Note PNCL 1-2016 deals with the operation of the Confiscation List in the Common Law Division.
+Practice notes guide the operation and management of matters within the Common Law Division.

-The Office of Public Prosecutions (OPP) and Commonwealth Department of Public Prosecutions (CDPP) solicitors making applications for restraining orders should contact the Confiscation List Registrar on (03) 8636 6501 to ensure that there is sufficient time in the next scheduled list for the hearing of restraining order applications.
+Practitioners making applications for restraining orders should contact the Confiscation List registrar on 03 8636 6501 to ensure there is sufficient time available in the next scheduled list.

-Any enquiries about the operation of the Confiscation List be directed to the Associate to the Judge in charge of the List.
+Any enquiries about the operation of the Confiscation List should be directed to the judge’s associate in charge of the list.